lynxlynxlynx/gemrb-mods/gemrb-tweaks/README.md

 ### Maximum HP on level up for BG1
 It was the only game without this setting or at least not nicely exposed.

+### All mage schools available to gnomes
+In the originals, they were restricted to illusionists.

 ## Installation